qmk/qmk_firmware/keyboards/ergodox/readme.md

   - Run the `util/install_dependencies.sh` script as root.
   - Check out the submodules with `git submodule update --init --recursive`
+  - Go into the ErgoDox directory with `cd keyboards/ergodox`
   - Build the firmware with `make keymap=keymapname subproject=infinity`
   - Plug in the left hand keyboard only.
   - Press the program button (back of keyboard, above thumb pad).